 Greta Thunberg is a 16-year-old Swedish activist who has been protesting climate change.
-She began her activism at the age of 15 and was encouraged by her parents to speak out about what she believed in.
+She began her activism at the age of 15 and was encouraged by her parents to speak out about her beliefs.
 Her goal is to expose the world’s leaders for their inaction on climate change and inspire people to take action for future generations.
-Greta became known as ‘The Girl Who Fights Climate Change’ after giving a speech that went viral with over 1 million views on YouTube, where she called politicians “the adults” who are failing children today.
+Greta became known as ‘The Girl Who Fights Climate Change’ after giving a viral speech with over 1 million views on YouTube, where she called politicians “the adults” who are failing children today.
 These 4 crucial facts will give you more insight into why this young girl has become an inspiration around the globe.

 Greta Thunberg was born on January 3rd, 2003.
 Her mother, Malena Ernman, is an opera singer who represented Sweden in the 2009 Eurovision Song Contest.
 Her father, Svante Thunberg, is a famous actor and a descendant of Swedish scientist Svante Arrhenius.